squeaknode/squeak/README.md

 b'Hello world!'
 ```

-Create a getheaders messages with a given public key, serialize it, and deserialize it:
+Create a getheaders messages with a given public key and block height range, serialize it, and deserialize it:

 ```
 >>> from io import BytesIO